 The equipment enclosure and air inlet silencer reduce near field noise to 85 dB(A) at 3 ft. from the enclosure and 5 ft. above grade.

-8.0 TURBINE EXHAUST SYSTEM
+8.0 TURBINE EXHAUST SYSTEM (Optional Feature)

 The UNIT exhausts through an axial exhaust outlet at the end of the turbine enclosure to facilitate in-line mounting of an optional simple cycle exhaust stack.
 The stack assembly will consist of expansion joint, 85 dBA silencer, 90° elbow and 45-ft. stack.
 An optional 15’ extension may be available separately.
 For requirements greater than 60’, a separate reinforced assembly will be required.